firefox-devtools/firefox-devtools.github.io/README.md

 # About DevTools

-## People and modules
+## Modules

-The tools are broadly divided into panels.
-Each panel has one or more owners who mostly work on that panel and are the best people to ask if you have specific questions about the code.
+DevTools is divided into [modules](https://wiki.mozilla.org/Modules) which each have one or more owners who oversee part of the project.

 * about:debugging: jdescottes, ochameau, ladybenko, daisuke
 * Accessibility Inspector: yzen